citiesense/docs/pages/9-Project Owners.md

 ## Project Owners
+Anyone with an account on Citiesense can be a Project Owner.
+Project Owners can create their own pages with custom versions of a City Map.
+These pages, called Project Pages are designed to help the following professionals with their mapping related workflows:

 ### __Commercial Real estate brokers and agents__

-How do I add a listing for lease or for sale to a city’s map?
+How do I create a Project Page to list a commercial property either for lease or for sale and publish this to a City Map?

 _Real estate brokers and agents can create a Project Page for available listings by choosing “Commercial Real Estate Listing” on the Project Type selection popup and following the prompts._